seedhartha/kotorblender/README.md

 - Check "Image search" when importing to recursively search for textures in subdirectories
 - Only selected objects are exported, unless none are selected, in which case all objects will be exported
+- When baking lightmaps, disable rendering of unwanted objects, such as walkmeshes and path points

 ## Compatibility